zsteve/SingleCellOpenProblems/openproblems/tasks/differential_abundance/README.md

 <!--- TODO: update --->

-# Differential abundance (single cell condition likelihood extimation)
+# Differential abundance (single cell condition likelihood estimation)

 The goal of this tasks is to estimate the likelihood of a sample condition label given a cell's UMI count.